xin-huang/dadi-cli/README.md

 ## Usage

-### Generating frequency spectrum from VCF files
+### Generating allele frequency spectrum from VCF files

+`dadi-CLI` only accept VCF files to generate allele frequency spectrum.

+Users can also use `GenerateFs` to generate bootstrapping

 ### Inferring demographic models
 ### Generating caches for DFE inference
 ### Inferring DFE
 ### Performing statistical testing
 ### Plotting

-`dadi-CLI` can plot frequency spectrum from data or compare the spectra between model and data.
+`dadi-CLI` can plot allele frequency spectrum from data or compare the spectra between model and data.

 To plot frequency spectrum from data, users can use